 The amount of heat that is released is depending on the length and thickness of the coat and the strength of the airflow.
 The longer /thicker the coat is – the less air is released.

-Radiation: when the body release heat into the environment.
+Radiation: when the body releases heat into the environment.

 How is that done?